CalHoll/calholl/README.md

 ---

 - 🔭 I’m currently working on a mobile app (Cheerly)
-- 🌱 I’m currently learning about growth hacking
+- 🌱 I’m currently learning about AI
 - 👯 I’m looking to collaborate on tools that improve productivity
 - 💬 Ask me about anything <Tech, Wellness, Life>